 - Editorial service you think you need.
 Confused as to what your manuscript needs?
 Don’t worry, I’ll advise you.
 General information about editing levels is provided further on the Information page.

-- Genre (such as memoir, self-help, business, adventure, fantasy, romance, and so forth)
+- Genre (such as fantasy, romance, historical fiction, and so forth)

-- For children's book, provide the category (board book, picture book, chapter book, etc.).
+- For children's books, provide the category (board book, picture book, chapter book, etc.).

 - Total word count if only the first five pages are sent.